 So, how do we get it to work?
 Well then..

 sudo mount -t vboxsf FOLDER-ON-VM -o rw,dmode=777,gid=GROUP-ID,uid=USER-ID /path/to/folder/to/share

 Lets start by breaking down the command:

 sudo mount -t vboxsf FOLDER-ON-VM

-This is telling the mount command what file system types you want to mount, in our case we want vboxsf and our folder to "link" to, so Virtualbox can see that folder.
+This is telling the mount command what types you want, in our case we want the vboxsf user and our folder to "link" to, so Virtualbox can see that folder.

 The next part of the command is our options: